Constraints on pseudo-Dirac neutrinos using high-energy neutrinos from NGC 1068

 with the detector's lifetime $t$ and its effective area $A_{\mathrm{eff}}$ being a function of the neutrino energy $E_{\nu}$ and the solid angle $\Omega$.

-Hence, in our analysis the number of signal events depends on the three parameters: $n_{s}\equiv n_{s}(\delta m^{2}, \Phi_{0}, \gamma)$.
+The overall neutrino oscillation probability $P$ depends on the neutrino energy $E_{\nu}$, the active-sterile mass splitting $\dm$ and the standard neutrino mixing angles $s_{i}\equiv \sin \theta_{i}$ for $i=\{12,23,13\}$.
+Hence, in our analysis the number of signal events depends on the six parameters: $n_{s}\equiv n_{s}(\delta m^{2}, \Phi_{0}, \gamma, s_{12}, s_{23}, c_{13})$.
 Existing correlations between $\Phi_{0}$ and $\gamma$ are accounted for by reproducing the covariance matrix of the original IceCube analysis and incorporating it with a two-dimensional Gaussian pull term to the likelihood function in Eq.\,\ref{eq:LH}.
 In doing so, we also ensure that the fit preserves the original best-fit values of $\Phi_{0}$ and $\gamma$, taking into account a normalization correction due to the introduced oscillation probability in Eq.\,\ref{eq:Prob}.
+Further, current knowledge of standard neutrino mixing parameters is included with individual Gaussian pull terms with uncertainties taken from Refs.~\cite{Esteban:2020cvm,Esteban:NuFit2022}.
 Note that for tiny mass-squared differences $\dm \lesssim 10^{-22}$\eV$^{2}$, the effects of active-sterile mixing become negligible for the energy region of interest, such that we coincide with the usual no additional oscillation case.
 In order to determine a limit on the mass-squared difference of pseudo-Dirac neutrinos, we determine a profile likelihood ratio as~\cite{Cowan:2010js}

-where the numerator represents the likelihood function with a fixed $\dm$, while in the denominator all three quantities are tuned in the minimization procedure.
-In particular, the parameters $\widehat{\widehat{\Phi}}_{0}$ and $\widehat{\widehat{\gamma}}$ are the conditional (maximum likelihood) estimators that depend on the chosen value of $\dm$, whereas the parameters occurring in the denominator are the estimators that maximize the unconstrained likelihood function.
+where the numerator represents the likelihood function with a fixed $\dm$, while in the denominator all six quantities are tuned in the minimization procedure.
+In particular, double-hatted parameters like $\widehat{\widehat{\Phi}}_{0}$ and $\widehat{\widehat{\gamma}}$ are the conditional (maximum likelihood) estimators that depend on the chosen value of $\dm$, whereas the parameters occurring in the denominator are the estimators that maximize the unconstrained likelihood function.